 The more and more I look into situations related to climate change, the more I feel a positive sense of collective consciousness replacing the nagging sense of dread.
 As solitary and divided individuals, we are overwhelmingly powerless to affect large scale change.
-But when large quantities of individuals amass together as a conscious community, our magnitude and strength multiplies.
+But when large quantities of individuals amass together as a conscious community, our magnitude and strength multiply.
 Our power lies in adding up our small, individual contributions.
 Together those individual streams of power become a lightning bolt of change.
 As a teacher once told me, anyone can break a twig.
 It is almost impossible to break a bundle of twigs.

 For the next two weeks, Sunday Riley will match client and employee donations until we can’t afford to do so.
 To qualify, donations can only be made to the following Amazon charities, and you must provide proof that you are a Sunday Riley user and/or Sunday Edit reader (do not worry, you do not have to purchase anything to participate!).
 The charities are listed alphabetically:

 To get your donation matched by Sunday Riley: